rv1971/alcamo-decorator/README.md

 arbitrary object.
 The class `Decorator` uses this trait.

-As in the example above, this can be used to create a class that adds functionality to a class when creating derived classes is not possible.
+As in the example above, this can be used to create a class that adds functionality to a class when creating a derived class is not possible.

-All functionality of the enclosed object is exposed by the Decorator so that the decorator behaves just as the enclosed object, supporting, for instance, the Countable, Iterator or ArrayAccess interface.
+All functionality of the enclosed object is exposed by the decorator so that the decorator behaves just as the enclosed object, supporting, for instance, the Countable, Iterator or ArrayAccess interface.